cloudmesh/technologies/chapters/tech/rasdaman.md

 multi-dimensional arrays - like sensor, image etc. It is a raster database middleware offering an SQL-style query language on multi-dimensional arrays of unlimited size, stored in a relational database.
-The first prototype was developed in TU Munich[1].
+The first prototype was developed in TU Munich.
 Peter Baumann established a database model for multi-dimensional arrays, including a data model and declarative query language.
 Rasdaman is a Big Data Engine for flexible ad-hoc analytics on multi-dimensional